-Puppies and dogs to chew on objects to explore the world.
+Puppies and dogs chew on objects to explore the world.
 For puppies, chewing can also help relieve pain that might be caused by erupting teeth.
 For adult dogs, chewing can also help keep jaws strong and teeth clean.

 So while chewing is usually a healthy behavior in dogs, there are a few reasons that a dog may chew excessively and destroy your things.

-Dogs that are left alone for extended periods of time without mental stimulation will become bored, and may resort to chewing on interesting objects that they find around the house to pass the time.
+Dogs that are left alone for extended periods of time without mental stimulation will become bored and may resort to chewing on interesting objects that they find around the house to pass the time.

 Anxiety & Stress

-If your dog is on a calorie-restricted diet, they might chew and destroy objects in an effort to find another sources of nutrition.
+If your dog is on a calorie-restricted diet, they might chew and destroy objects in an effort to find another source of nutrition.
 This kind of chewing is usually directed toward objects related to food or that smell like food.